Join CityClub

-After a hotly contested bid, Bradford was unveiled as the UK’s City of Culture for 2025.
-The plans outline 1,000 new performances, 365 artist commissions, and a series of major art festivals.
+After a hotly contested bid, Bradford is the UK’s City of Culture for 2025.
+The plans for the city outline 1,000 new performances, 365 artist commissions, and a series of major art festivals.
 This is a ‘new chapter’ for Bradford, celebrating the heritage, diverse population, and young residents.

-Bradford is already named the best city for first-time buyers for its affordability and its sense of community.
 For residents, the City of Culture festivities will create thousands of new jobs.
 This will benefit a variety of industries from tradespeople to creatives.
 As a result, the local economy will massively benefit from the plans as more money circulates within the city.
-The 2021 City of Culture, Coventry, benefitted massively from the title.
+The 2021 City of Culture, Coventry, benefited massively from the title.
 It attracted £172 million in inward investment and over a million people to the city through 700 ticketed events.
-Bradford is predicted to have a similar – if not higher – outcome and turnout.
+Bradford is predicted to have a similar, if not higher, outcome and turnout.

-Bradford will see increased funding to help deliver on project goals, which will go into new event facilities for 2025 and beyond.
+Bradford is sure to see increased funding to help deliver on project goals, which will go into new event facilities for 2025 and beyond.

 City Village

 Bradford Council purchased Kirkgate shopping centre for £15.5 million in a move to reshape and revitalise the city centre.
 Key retail units will move to The Broadway shopping centre, with Primark acting as the new anchor tenant.
 Meanwhile, the Kirkgate shopping centre will be demolished to make way for the council’s City Village concept.
-The project aims to create a vibrant area for around 1,000 attractive new homes and a business hub for trade, investment, and growth.
-By 2024, this regeneration in Bradford will have created up to 400 jobs.
+This project aims to create a vibrant area for around 1,000 attractive new homes and a business hub for trade, investment, and growth.
+Phase 1 of this Bradford regeneration project is set to start construction in 2026.

 Mission statements have outlined the plan to build upon Bradford’s impressive infrastructure to create an urban and sustainable community to live, work and play.
 It will promote healthy living and act as an inspiration to the future generations of Bradford thanks to the high-quality green spaces and public realm improvements.